 About 655 or 656-February 8, 713 AD

-On this 29th day of our journey to the creche where Christ was born, we meet Ælfflæd who was the second or third Abbess of Whitby following the death in 680 of St. Hilda of Whitby. (see day 2).
-Like Hilda, she led the Whitby Abbey for 33 years.
+On this 29th day of our journey to the creche where Christ was born, we meet Ælfflæd who was the second or third Abbess of Whitby following the death in 680 of her Mother’s first cousin St. Hilda of Whitby. (see day 2).
+Like Hilda, Ælfflæd led the Whitby Abbey for 33 years and also established churches.

 We mainly know about Ælfflæd from the writings of Bede (see day 23) in his Ecclesiastical History of the English People and The Life of St. Cuthbert; and also in Eddius Stephanus‘ (Stephen of Ripon) Life of St. Wilfrid; and the Anonymous Life of St. Cuthbert.

-Early Life and Familial Relationships: Ælfflæd was born into the Northumbrian royal family of King Oswiu (Oswy) and his wife, Queen Eanflæd who was the daughter of King Edwin.
+Early Life and Familial Relationships: Ælfflæd had quite a pedigree!
+She was born into the Northumbrian royal family of King Oswiu (Oswy) and his wife, Queen Eanflæd who was the daughter of King Edwin.

 On her maternal side, Ælfflæd was the granddaughter of the King of Deira, Edwin and his wife Queen Æthelburg and the great-granddaughter of King Æthelberht of Kent and his wife Bertha.
 On Ælfflæd’s paternal side she was the granddaughter of King Aethelfrith and Acha of Bernicia and the great-granddaughter of King Ælle.
 The much-loved King Oswald was her uncle.
 Yes, she was well-connected!